cooper/wikifier/doc/configuration.md

 the credentials of administrators can exist more securely than in the primary configuration.
 This file certainly should not be within the wiki root because that would probably allow anyone to download it from the web server.
-If you are using a wiki server, the path of the private configuration is defined by [`server.wiki.[name].private`](#serverwikinameprivate).
+If you are using a wikiserver, the path of the private configuration is defined by [`server.wiki.[name].private`](#serverwikinameprivate).
 If you are using Wikifier::Wiki directly, the path to the private configuration may be provided to the constructor: